haydencase0/BWLArchipelago/README.md

 ### Step 1: Create Your YAML

-1. Download `testPlayer.yaml` from this repository as a template.
+1. Download `before we leave.yaml` from this repository as a template.
 2. Edit the following fields:
    - `name` — your player name as it will appear in the multiworld
    - `win_condition` — set your preferred win condition (see options below)